JKRUK SENIOR YUDANSHA, DOJO-CHOs and SENSEI

 I joined the JKRUK because Shindo Jinen Ryu karate showed me how I could become equipped to deal with any close quarter situation, no matter who the attacker or attackers were, what they were attacking with, and how they were attacking.
 The training is Koryu-te, old style, instilled in me the five elements of combat to confidently deal with attacks, both armed and unarmed.
 The JKR have generations of masters that have built a system that I find unique, effective and true to what karate was originally intended for.

-John Bindra 5th Dan
+John Brinda 5th Dan

 I started my martial arts training at the age of 10 with Judo.
 One of my teachers was a brown belt and he started an after-school club.
 Although the club was short-lived, I was hooked.
 For a few years, I tried various arts including boxing and jujutsu.